dixitt5/Incubyte-training/Notes.md

 - 3As (Arrange, Action, Assert)
     1) Arrange:- Arrange the necessary vars or related data.
     2) Action:- Write the actual function which is about to be tested.
-    3) Assert:- Assert/Check whether the Action fullfill the expected or not.
+    3) Assert:- Assert/Check whether the Action fulfill the expected or not.

 ## Integration testing
 - It checks the end-to-end flow.
-- It checks whether the requsted data has recieved or not.
+- It checks whether the requested data has received or not.
 - Convention for name of these testing files ends with `Test`

 ## Unit test
 - Convention for name of these testing files ends with `Should`

 ### Mockito testing
-- It is used
+- It is used for testing

-# Day-8
+# Day-8 [1/2/24]
 ## POJO
 - Plain Old Java Object.